thomashoullier/bnd-pkg-merge/README.md

 ## Changes to the algorithm
 The boundary package-merge algorithm, can be improved in minor ways to increase performance.
-I took the benchmark case of encoding 100k symbols of random weights to quantify the improvements (that are most of the time obvious anyway).
+I took the benchmark case of encoding 100k symbols of random weights to quantify the improvements.
 Some of these changes are straightforward, it is possible that they were even implied in [1], however they are not explicit in the raw implementation presented in the paper.